lawnjelly/Misc/MRP.md

 * Don't include animations if they are not part of the bug.

 ## Why do engine developers prefer minimum reproduction projects?
+* Primarily, it is much easier to work out what is going on in a minimum reproduction project.
+* A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which may not be available.
-* Primarily, the time of developers who are familiar with the engine is limited, and it is better for everyone that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
+* The time of developers who are familiar with the engine is limited, and it is better for everyone that they spend it fixing bugs / adding features rather than trying to understand / simplify over elaborate issue projects.
 Time spent not fixing the bug is time wasted.
-* A medium sized project which seems simple to you (because of familiarity) could take hours for a third party to understand, time which may not be available.
 * In many cases non-minimum projects will result in your issue being treated as low priority, and as a result may be less likely to be fixed.

 ## In most cases you should not simply package the project that you are working on as an MRP.